 I do not lock you into an annual contract when I build you a website.
 My web design service is a one-time fee (which you can pay at one time or in installments), and once you pay for it, you own it.

-I do offer other services besides web design (such as Facebook Posts and Customer Review Services), all of which do recur, but they are optional and you don't have to purchase them just to get a website.
+My Facebook Services do recur, but they are optional and you don't have to purchase them just to get a website.

 There are also some services (like ongoing Website Maintenance and SEO Tuning) that I offer at 3-month, 6-month, and 12-month terms, and many of them renew automatically, but I give you a heads up before that happens and you can always choose to not renew.